I Am Wealthy Affirmation: 50 Variations + a 7-Day Identity Practice

 - I am wealthy, and money supports my peace, purpose, and freedom.

-- I am wealthy in ideas that can create meaningful income.
+- I am wealthy in ideas that can create meaningful and lasting income.

 - I am wealthy because I create value and allow value to return to me.